vai-sys/QuizAPI/README.md

 Content-Type: application/json

 {
-  "text": "What is a closure in JavaScript?",
+  "text": "What does 'let' keyword do in JavaScript?", "type": "single",
-  "type": "single",
   "marks": 2,
+  "hint": "Think about variable scope",
   "options": [
-    { "text": "A function with access to outer scope", "isCorrect": true }, { "text": "A loop structure", "isCorrect": false }
+    { "text": "Defines a variable with block scope", "isCorrect": true }, { "text": "Defines a global variable", "isCorrect": false }, { "text": "Creates a constant", "isCorrect": false }
   ]
 }
 ```